A detailed statistical analysis of the mass profiles of galaxy clusters: Statistical analysis

 The resulting Bayes factors relative to the NFW are given in Table \ref{tb:bayes3} and summarized in the chart in Figure \ref{fi:chart}.
 The individual clusters provide only weak evidence for or against any of the models.
-Based on the whole sample, the model selection is inconclusive for the transNFW and S\'ersic models but there is `moderate' evidence for the slopeNFW model over the NFW with a Bayes factor of $-2.6$.
-This corresponds to odds of 13 to 1 in favor of the slopeNFW model and shows that, overall, the slopeNFW has the highest evidence $E$ of all models considered.
-Hence the data show a moderate need for a free inner slope despite the penalty against the extra freedom built into the Bayesian analysis.
-It must be mentioned that most of the discriminatory power is carried by a few clusters such as NGC533, A4059, and A1795 and removal of any of these clusters from the sample would change the Bayes factor significantly.
-Therefore we caution that the moderate preference for the slopeNFW model is somewhat susceptible to selection effects since, as noted above, the constraints from individual clusters vary in quality.
-We also find some sensitivity to the choice of prior: if the upper bound of $\alpha$ is extended from 1.75 up to 1.9, the Bayes factor for the slopeNFW model changes to $-1.9$, while if it is set to the Moore profile at $1.5$ the Bayes factor becomes $-3.1$.
-If the lower bound of $\alpha$ is increased to $0.5$, the Bayes factor remains relatively unchanged at $-2.9$.
-While we believe that the fiducial priors used above are reasonable descriptions of the `state of knowledge' based on numerical simulations, the sensitivity to the choice of prior indicates that the data do not necessarily confine the posterior to a sufficiently small region of the prior volume to provide unambiguous conclusions.
+Based on the whole sample, the model selection is inconclusive for the transNFW and S\'ersic models but there is `moderate' evidence for the slopeNFW model over the NFW with a Bayes factor of $-3.1$.
+This corresponds to odds of 22 to 1 in favor of the slopeNFW model and shows that, overall, the slopeNFW has the highest evidence of all models considered.
+The data show a moderate need for a free inner slope, despite the penalty against the extra freedom built into the Bayesian analysis.
+Most of the discriminatory power is carried by a few clusters such as NGC533, A4059, and A1795 and removal of any of these clusters from the sample would change the Bayes factor significantly.
+Therefore we caution that the moderate preference for the slopeNFW model is somewhat susceptible to selection effects since the constraints from individual clusters vary in strength.
+We also find some sensitivity to the choice of prior: if the upper bound of $\alpha$ is extended from 1.75 up to 1.9, the Bayes factor for the slopeNFW model changes to $-2.3$, while if it is set to the Moore profile at $1.5$ the Bayes factor becomes $-3.6$.
+If the lower bound of $\alpha$ is increased to $0.5$, the Bayes factor remains unchanged at $-3.1$.
+These results are largely caused by a few clusters which prefer steep inner slopes, as will be shown below.